 - 1 cup pineapple Greek yogurt (I used Chobani)

-- couple of splashes of low fat milk
+- couple of splashes of your favorite milk (nut milk or cow milk)

 - 1/2 banana